natisalvarez/natisalvarez/README.md

-# 💫 About Me:
+# 💫

-Full stack web developer with content creation skills, which gives me a creative visual eye for front-end design and UX experience.
+I am a full-stack web developer with content creation skills, which gives me a creative visual eye for front-end design and UX experience.
 I have been developing websites with different kinds of APIs, using NodeJS, React, Redux, SQL and other frameworks and libraries.

 🔭 I’m currently working on an e-commerce project for Bonita&Lovely makeup brand, ensuring seamless user experience and secure backend functionality.<br>Our principal skills are React.js, Redux, Node.js, PostgreSQL, and more.